blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 **embedding applications:**

-- are required to do less guess work about what the block is asking for
+- are required to do less guesswork about what the block is asking for
-- require less user intervention (or hard-coded logic / guesses) to map X to Y
+- require less user intervention (or hard-coded logic/guesses) to map X to Y

 **blocks:**